bsutton/scoutmaster/README.md

 Provide email/sms tools to allow a leader to simply and easily communicate with their Patrol and the Patrol's parents. [complete]

-Create and publish event activities as a calendar including meeting times and places.
+Create and publish event activities as a calendar including meeting times and places. [complete]

 Track Purchases and payments made by members [under way]